-Students must maintain an University grade point average of at least 2.80 in required nursing degree coursework prior to taking nursing courses with a clinical or lab component.
-In addition, students must attain a grade of at least C- in each natural science course or must repeat the course in residence to resume progression toward completing the degree.
+Students must maintain a University grade point average of at least 2.80 in required nursing degree coursework prior to taking nursing courses with a clinical or lab component.
+In addition, students must attain a grade of at least C- in each natural science course.
+Courses in which the student receives a grade of less than C-, Q, or W must be repeated in residence to resume progression toward completing the degree.
 Students may not enroll more than twice in any one natural science course (including Q or W) and should take a full academic load of at least 12 semester hours of coursework when repeating a course.
 For the student to continue in the nursing major, no more than two natural science courses may be repeated.
 A student may not repeat for credit a course in which a grade of C- or better was awarded.

 Students must meet all progression requirements prior to taking nursing courses with a clinical or lab component.
 Students who do not meet these requirements will not be permitted to continue in the nursing major.
 Students are advised every semester about the coursework needed to complete the degree in four academic years.

 Students are placed on academic probation in the School of Nursing if they receive a grade of D+, D, D-, or F in any nursing or natural science course.
 Students are subject to dismissal from the nursing major if they receive more than one D+, D, D-, or F during a semester or receive a second D+, D, D-, or F while on academic probation.

 Progression Requirements and Performance Standards for Upper Division Nursing Courses